thisiseddy-ab/ng-mdx-remote/projects/ng-mdx-remote/README.md

 ```

-### Usin Rehype Mermaid Plugin
+### Using Rehype Mermaid Plugin

 The Mermaid plugin is a powerful tool that enables the creation of diagrams and flowcharts directly within Markdown or HTML content.
 By integrating this plugin into your workflow, you can seamlessly convert text-based descriptions of diagrams into beautifully rendered visualizations.
 This is particularly useful for documentation, technical writing, and any content where clear, concise diagrams can enhance understanding.

-## Key Features
+### Key Features

   * Text-Based Diagram Creation: Allows you to define complex diagrams using an intuitive, text-based syntax within your Markdown or HTML files.

   * Wide Range of Diagram Types: Supports various types of diagrams including flowcharts, sequence diagrams, class diagrams, state diagrams, Gantt charts, and more.

   * Live Rendering: Automatically converts the Mermaid syntax into SVG diagrams during the content processing stage, ensuring that the diagrams are rendered consistently across different platforms.

   * Customizable: Offers extensive customization options for styling and configuring the appearance of diagrams, allowing you to tailor the visuals to match your content’s design.

 ```bash
 # https://www.npmjs.com/package/rehype-mermaid